UNC-CEMALB/Data_Organization_Visualization_FIle_Management/4.2. Supervised Machine Learning/README.md

 Therefore, understanding linear algebra is essential for anyone working in fields that rely on data analysis and modeling, such as machine learning and artificial intelligence.

 ([https://www.britannica.com/science/linear-algebra)](https://www.britannica.com/science/linear-algebra))

+## Background on Data

+Input data background here

+## Questions to answer
+1. Can we predict sex based on protein expression?
+2. Which proteins best predict sex?

 ## Specific Model: Decision Trees